3mdeb/news-and-ideas/blog/content/post/2020-11-02-GRUB2mini-summit.md

 #Intro

  Sometimes we should stop and look at the tools without which it would be difficult to even imagine everyday work.
-Some of them are so essential, that to avoiding them means to develop a wheel once again in history.
+Some of them are so essential, that avoiding them means to develop a wheel once again in history.
 Such a tool in the world of firmware – along with keyboard, fridge and linux – is a dwarf that became synonymous with the word bootloader.
 And by dwarf I mean of course GRUB.